MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/Getting-Started-with-Server-Core.md

 - No supported upgrades from previous versions of Windows Server to Windows Server, version 1709.
 A fresh installation is always required.
    This means that when you run setup.exe from the desktop of a Windows computer, the setup experience will not permit the upgrade option (it is grayed out).
 - There’s no evaluation version for Windows Server, version 1709.
 - There’s no OEM or retail version.

-   Windows Server version 1709 can only be licensed through Software Assurance or loyalty programs
+Windows Server version 1709 can only be licensed through Software Assurance or loyalty programs.

 To get Windows Server version 1709, see [Introducing Windows Server, version 1709](get-started-with-1709.md).